niki4810/nikhilesh-blog-2021/data/blog/07-typescript-mapped-types-and-generics.md

 ---
-title: 'My learning with Typescript Mapped Types and generics'
+title: 'My learnings with Typescript Mapped Types and generics'
 summary: "I've been working with Typescript for past couple of years.
 Through this blog post I'd like to share some of my learnings, specifically with Mapped Types and Generics."
 date: 2021-12-28 14:14
 tags: ['TypeScript']